tendermint/alpha/README.md

 - no logs
 - open-source
-- 184 lines of code
+- 180 lines of code
+- one file